Eatonville man dies while hiking but dog doesn’t leave his side for two days

 An Eatonville man died while hiking, but his dog wouldn’t leave his side, eventually alerting rescuers to their location, the Pierce County Sheriff’s Department reported Friday.

-The 64-year-old man had gone hiking with the couple’s dog, Daisy, on Wednesday and hadn’t returned home by dark.
+The 64-year-old man had gone hiking with the family dog, Daisy, on Wednesday and hadn’t returned home by dark.
 The man’s wife called 911 early Thursday to report him missing.

 The man had not left a note on his whereabouts, but he recently had conducted an internet search on geocaching locations in the Evans Creek area.